Skip to main content

 For additional information about Protected Branches see About Protected Branches

-• It is possible to specify the Groups to which you would like to assign the Project.
+• Assign Groups: Specify the Groups to which you would like to assign the project.

-• You can also add Tags to the Project.
+• Assign Tags: Add Tags to the Project.
 Tags can be added as a simple strings or as key:value pairs.

 GitHub_Repo_Settings.png

-9. Select which Protected Branches to scan for each Repository and click Next
+9. Select which Protected Branches to scan for each Repository and click Next.

 Note